cf73/humanity/content/collections/pages/home-page-photos.md

         text: 'Let’s orchestrate together a future that works for ' -
         type: text
-        text: 'all sentient life, a future that rolls through succeeding generations with increasing love, kindness, and respect for the blessed variety of life on Earth. '
+        text: 'all sentient beings, a future that rolls through succeeding generations with increasing love, kindness, understanding, and, not least, respect for the blessed, enthralling and necessary variety of life on Earth. '
   -
     type: paragraph
     content: